marq24/ha-tibber-pulse-local/README.md

 # Tibber Pulse LOCAL
-If you like to access the data of your Tibber Pulse directly (instead vie the detour of the cloud), then there is quite a simple approach to read the data directly from the Pulse Bridge.
+If you like to access the data of your Tibber Pulse directly (instead via the detour through the cloud), then there is quite a simple approach to read the data directly from the Tibber Pulse Bridge.

 ## Know Inssues
 - No Logo/Icons (Tibber) for the integration (yet)